Ireland overturns abortion ban in landslide vote - Journal du Cameroun

 People over 65 voted 60 percent against.
 However, all other age groups backed the proposal, with support at 87 percent among voters aged 18 to 24.

-Ailbhe Smyth, 71, co-director of the official Together for Yes campaign, said real-life testimonies from women affected by the law had helped swing the vote.
+Ailbhe Smyth, 71, co-director of the official Together for Yes campaign, said real-life testimonies from women affected by the ban had helped swing the vote.

 “The stories, the experiences, women’s voices, women’s and couples, it was a central part of our strategy,” she told reporters.